The 2018 Healthy Canadians Grants support community-based programs focused on seniors’ wellness.

 The CMA President’s Grant is an additional grant provided to a charity in the CMA president's home province or territory.
 This year’s recipient is:

-- Sercovie: Vacuum-packed Meal Service for Seniors — The seniors centre, run by volunteer retirees, is feeding more seniors in need by using innovative food packaging.
+The seniors centre, run by volunteer retirees, is feeding more seniors in need by using innovative food packaging.
 Purchasing new equipment and technology will allow Sercovie to deliver vacuum-packed meals to a greater number of its 3,500 clients.
-A week’s supply of meals is delivered at a time and stay fresh for seven days.
+A week’s supply of meals is delivered at a time and stays fresh for seven days.